 Ex : 14.7 – How Can We Conserve Water?

-- It is very important that water should be used carefully.
+- Water must be used carefully.
 We should take care that water should not get wasted.

-- It is not necessary that the water used in the garden is fit for drinking.
+- The water used in the garden doesn’t need to be fit for drinking.
 Yet most often we water the gardens with drinking water supplied by the corporation.
 We should use water for gardening that has already been used in the kitchen for washing vegetables and fruits, etc.

 - Always be careful that the water tank in your house doesn’t overflow when it is being filled.